Aliskiren and hydrochlorothiazide (Oral)

 Check with your doctor if you become sick while taking aliskiren and hydrochlorothiazide, especially with severe or continuing nausea, vomiting, or diarrhea.
 These conditions may cause you to lose too much water or salt and may lead to low blood pressure.
 You can also lose water by sweating, so drink plenty of water during exercise or in hot weather.

 Hyperkalemia (high potassium in the blood) may occur while you are using aliskiren and hydrochlorothiazide.
-Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
+Check with your doctor right away if you have confusion, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, stomach pain, trouble breathing, or weakness or heaviness of the legs.
 Ask your doctor before you use medicines, supplements, or salt substitutes that contain potassium.

 Check with your doctor immediately if blurred vision, difficulty in reading, eye pain, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).